 The psyllium husks are something I have on hand in bulk in the pantry at all times because they are so versatile.
 They swell and bind the ingredients together whilst adding in some dietary fibre (BIG tick!).

-Because these fritters have the vegan cheese folded throughout, they will be, as mentioned, a bit softer than you would expect – though they firm up as they cool.
+Because these zucchini and corn fritters have the vegan cheese folded throughout, they will be, as mentioned, a bit softer than you would expect – though they firm up as they cool.
 In fact, they are a-mazing cold the next day for lunch if there are leftovers.

 Health + Nutrition Highlights